idirlab/freebases/README.md

   ./FBDataDump.sh mysql_username mysql_password
   ``

-    After running FBDataDump.sh, you may want to run one of the four scripts provided for each variants.
+    After running FBDataDump.sh, you may want to run one of the four scripts provided for each variant.
 All these four scripts detach the subject matter triples from  the metadata and administrative triples.
 In addition, all these scripts create a type system for the final dataset.
 Command to run **FBx.sh**, where x ∈ {1,2,3,4}:

   ``
   ./FBx.sh mysql_username mysql_password